elaguila626/Data-Analytics-Intro-to-SQL-using-Healthcare-Data-Curtis-Norman-/MSK Questions Pertaining to Healthcare Data/README.md

 ## The following queries and questions related to musculoskeletal (MSK) healthcare data were executed for additional practice and a step to a larger personalized project.
+Each query has a sample SQL output and tableau dashboard presenting the data.

 ###  How many patients are there within each hospital between 2019-2020?
 #### Query